cozymantis/human-parser-comfyui-node/README.md

 ### Pascal Parser

 - Pascal Person Part is a tiny single person human parsing dataset with 3000+ images.
-This dataset focus more on body parts segmentation.
+This dataset focuses on body parts segmentation.
 - mIoU on Pascal-Person-Part validation: 71.46 %
 - The Pascal parser can detect the following categories: